yfujis/yfujis.github.io/_pages/home.md

 ## About
 Hi, you've reached the homepage of Yuki Fujishima!

-I'm a neuroscience PhD student at New York University.
+I'm a neuroscience PhD student at New York University, co-advised by Dr. Michael Long and Dr. György Buzsáki.
+My research focuses on how the brain governs behavior.
+Specifically, I investigate the neural mechanisms underlying vocal interactions in Alston's singing mouse (*Scotinomys teguina*), a rodent species native to the cloud forests of Central America.

-I love playing and listenting to music.
+I love playing and listening to music.
 Please find some of my recordings on [YouTube][Music] and [SoundCloud][SoundCloud]:

 [Music]: https://www.youtube.com/channel/UCkD0peZnb8RtuGNHhCf_jkg
 [SoundCloud]: https://soundcloud.com/yuki-fuji